The kit chassis is a one piece item

 Production fuel filler cab extension made from stretched sprue

-Cab floor, cab roof and loadbed test fitted to chassis
+Cab floor, cab roof, and cargo platform mouldings test fitted to the chassis

-cab bulkhead is included in the kit but strangely not called out.
+cab bulkhead part is included in the kit but strangely not called out.
 As

-per the N & B reference diagram I used it and added the cut outs for
+per the Nuts & Bolts reference diagram I used it and added the cut outs for

 the small arms storage.
-The racks were sourced from the parts bin
+The rifle racks were sourced from the parts bin

-I decided on a bit of artistic licence and added weld marks where the
+I decided a smidgen of artistic licence was in order, and simply added weld marks where an outside rifle rack had been removed.

 Witness marks on the underside of the cab roof which aids removal of a section of roof on all the flak variant kits.